Skip to content

 Data breaches

-Eavesdropping attacks can lead to data breaches, where sensitive information, such as customer data, intellectual property, financial records, or trade secrets, is compromised.
-This can result in significant financial losses, legal consequences, damage to business relationships, and a loss of customer trust.
+Eavesdropping attacks can lead to data breaches, where sensitive information, such as client data, intellectual property, financial records, or trade secrets, is compromised.
+This can result in significant financial losses, legal consequences, damage to business relationships, and a loss of client trust.

 Intellectual property theft